Together-Java/ElevatorEvent/Contest/Assignment/task.md

   and compare the performance.
 Try to also support a building with mixed elevator types.
 * Create a JavaFX or Swing GUI for the visualization, replacing the ASCII `View.java`.

+Of course, implementing any of these bonus tasks will also give you higher chances to win the contest 👌

 ## How to submit

-The event runs for two weeks.
-Until then, please submit your solution per DM to any of the moderators of Together Java.
+Please submit your solution before the event ends per DM to any of the moderators of Together Java.

 The easiest way to share your results is by just zipping the whole project folder.
 Alternatively,